accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 The function of this library is building and modeling restricted boltzmann machine, deep boltzmann machine, and multi-layer neural networks.
 The models are functionally equivalent to stacked auto-encoder.
 The main function is the same as dimensions reduction(or pre-training).

-### Design thought

-In relation to my [Automatic Summarization Library](https://github.com/chimera0/accel-brain-code/tree/master/Automatic-Summarization), it is important for me that the models are functionally equivalent to stacked auto-encoder.
-The main function I observe is the same as dimensions reduction(or pre-training).
-But the functional reusability of the models can be not limited to this.
-These Python Scripts can be considered a kind of *experiment result* to verify effectiveness of object-oriented analysis, object-oriented design, and GoF's design pattern in designing and modeling neural network, deep learning, and [reinforcement-Learning](https://github.com/chimera0/accel-brain-code/tree/master/Reinforcement-Learning).

-For instance, [dbm_multi_layer_builder.pyx](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/pydbm/dbm/builders/dbm_multi_layer_builder.pyx) is implemented for running the **deep boltzmann machine** to extract so-called feature points.
-This script is premised on a kind of *builder pattern* for separating the construction of complex **restricted boltzmann machines** from its **graph** representation so that the same construction process can create different representations.
-Because of common design pattern and polymorphism, the **stacked auto-encoder** in [demo_stacked_auto_encoder.py](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo_stacked_auto_encoder.py) is *functionally equivalent* to **deep boltzmann machine**.

 ## Documentation

 Full documentation is available on [https://code.accel-brain.com/Deep-Learning-by-means-of-Design-Pattern/](https://code.accel-brain.com/Deep-Learning-by-means-of-Design-Pattern/) .
 This document contains information on functionally reusability, functional scalability and functional extensibility.